MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/setmenuitem-macro-action.md

 # SetMenuItem macro action

 **Applies to**: Access 2013, Office 2013

 You can use the **SetMenuItem** action to set the state of menu items (enabled or disabled, selected or unselected) on custom or global menus on the **Add-Ins** tab.

 > [!NOTE]
-> <P>The <STRONG>SetMenuItem</STRONG> action works only with custom and global menus created by using menu macros.
-The <STRONG>SetMenuItem</STRONG> action is included in Microsoft Access only for compatibility with previous versions.
+> The **SetMenuItem** action works only with custom and global menus created by using menu macros.
+The **SetMenuItem** action is included in Microsoft Access only for compatibility with previous versions.
 It does not work with the command bar functionality.
-However, you can use the <STRONG>Enabled</STRONG> and <STRONG>State</STRONG> properties in a Visual Basic for Applications (VBA) module to disable or enable and select or unselect items on shortcut menus or custom or global menus.</P>
+However, you can use the **Enabled** and **State** properties in a Visual Basic for Applications (VBA) module to disable or enable and select or unselect items on shortcut menus or custom or global menus.

 ## Setting